Free Association of German Trade Unions: November Revolution and re-founding as FAUD

 Some claim that the FVdG influenced strikes in the arms industry as early as February or March 1918, but the organization was not re-established on a national level until December 1918.
-On 14 December, Fritz Kater started publishing Der Syndikalist (The Syndicalist) in Berlin as a replacement for Die Einigkeit.
-On 26 and 27 December, a conference organized by Kater and attended by 33 delegates from 43 local unions took place in Berlin.
+On December 14, Fritz Kater started publishing Der Syndikalist (The Syndicalist) in Berlin as a replacement for Die Einigkeit.
+On December 26 and 27, a conference organized by Kater and attended by 33 delegates from 43 local unions took place in Berlin.
 The delegates reflected upon the difficult times during the war and proudly noted that the FVdG was the only trade union which did not have to adjust its program to the new political conditions because it had remained loyal to its anti-state and internationalist principles.
 The delegates reaffirmed their rejection of parliamentarianism and refused to participate in the National Assembly.

 In Spring 1919, Karl Roche wrote a new platform for the FVdG entitled "Was wollen die Syndikalisten?
 Programm, Ziele und Wege der 'Freien Vereinigung deutscher Gewerkschaften'" ("What Do the Syndicalists Want?
 The Program, Goals, and Means of the 'Free Association of German Trade Unions'").
 In addition to reiterating pre-war ideas and slogans, it went further by criticizing participation in electoral democracy, claiming that this handicapped and confused proletarian class struggle.
 The platform also called for the establishment of the dictatorship of the proletariat, a position which was designed to reach out to the newly formed Communist Party (KPD) and International Communists of Germany.
 In late 1918 and early 1919, the FVdG became an important player in the strike movement in the Ruhr region (which mostly involved miners).
 Its organizers, most notably Carl Windhoff, became regular speakers at workers' demonstrations.
-On 1 April, a general strike supported by the FVdG, the KPD and the Independent Social Democratic Party (USPD) began.
+On April 1, a general strike supported by the FVdG, the KPD and the Independent Social Democratic Party (USPD) began.
 The strike eventually involved up to 75 percent of the region's miners until it was violently suppressed in late April by the SPD-led government.
 After the strike and the ensuing collapse of the General Miners' Union, the FVdG expanded its unions rapidly and independently of the aforementioned political parties, especially in the Ruhr region.
 This led to a massive expansion in FVdG membership.
 The FVdG's criticism of the bureaucratic centralized trade unions, its advocation of direct action, and its low membership dues were received well by the workers in the Ruhr region.
 By August 1919, the federation had around 60,000 members throughout Germany.
 However, its Ruhr miners' unions left the craft unionist scheme the FVdG had traditionally been organized by behind, preferring simpler industrial structures.